lisongxu/CSCE156-Project-DB/README.md

 To simplify the project, your application only needs to support the text posts.
 That is, users can publish text posts only (no text art posts as in Project 1).

-Your MySQL initialization script should add the following information to the database before Jstgram starts.
+Your MySQL initialization script must add the following information to the database before Jstgram starts.
-  * Alice posted "When's the project due?" at 19:00:00 on November 20, 2024
+  * Alice posted "When's the project due?" at 13:20:00 on November 20, 2025
-  * Bob posted "After Thanksgiving" at 19:01:00 on November 20, 2024
+  * Bob posted "After Thanksgiving" at 13:20:30 on November 20, 2025
-  * David posted "Great job, me" at 09:00:00 on November 21, 2024
+  * David posted "Great job, me" at 15:22:00 on November 22, 2025
-  * Alice posted "Lab this week?" at 10:30:00 on November 25, 2024
+  * Alice posted "Lab this week?" at 17:24:00 on November 24, 2025
-  * Crystal posted "Nope" at 10:35:00 on November 25, 2024
+  * Crystal posted "Nope" at 17:24:30 on November 24, 2025

 ### 2.4 Post Visibility